0b10/notes/dev/interactive-design/the-lean-product-playbook/README.md

+# Summary

+## The Lean Product Process

+This section summarises [the lean product process][lean-product-process].
+Each step is numbered, and some subheadings extend the description of a phase.
+You must read the chapter notes, view the models, and mindmaps to fully understand this process.

+### 1. Determine the Target Customer

+Choose a market or market segment, and model *real* customers (demographics, personality, behavioural attributes etc.) with personas.
+Use the [technology adoption lifecycle framework][adoption-lifecycle] framework to gain some insight into their personality.
+Modelling the customer allows you to understand who you are targeting.
+From this, you will develop hypotheses about what the customer actually needs, which helps determine how you will approach them -- e.g. find them; interview them etc. Use interviews and surveys to collect qualitative data.
+Iterate upon the personas until you are comfortable they are accurate.

+### 2. Identifying Underserved Needs

+Create (guess) an initial set of hypotheses from the developed personas, and derive a set of benefits from them -- written from the customer's perspective.
+Test your benefits with customers through interviews, surveys, and questionnaires.
+Record the customer reactions, and refine your hypotheses.
+This whole process is iterative, and should result in a set of benefits that are increasingly popular over time -- tracking, for each benefit: user satisfaction with competition, and importance.
+Use a [customer discovery framework][customer-discovery-frameworks] (equations) to track "opportunity".
+After a number of iterations, it should be clear which benefits customers actually need.

+### 3. Define the Value Proposition

+Now that you have a list of validated benefits it's time to create a value proposition, which will serve as the product's foundation, and a marketing tool.
+Use the [Kano model][kano-model] to categorise each benefit appropriately, and use the [value proposition template][value-proposition-template] to visually represent your value proposition, and compare your product to competitors.
+You can also use this template for product strategy, by expressing future projections about your competitors and using it a tool to help generate the strategy.

+### 4. Specify MVP Feature Set

+Now that you have the value proposition created, you want to turn them into a minimal feature set for an MVP.
+Minimal means that you will prioritise them, and be picky.
+You will produce a set of small, atomic, and testable user stories.
+After that they will be processed (rejecting the bad), categorised [Kano model][kano-model], prioritised with an ROI, and the top few will be selected.
+The selected user stories will be placed into a [prioritised feature chunk table][prioritised-feature-chunk-table].

+### 5. Create the MVP Prototype

+The goal here is to create marketing related stuff (landing page; explainer video etc.), and to build and test a prototype UX (going from low to high fidelity).
+The marketing material will gauge interest, which should be iterated upon until it's suffice, and iterating on UX will allow you to gradually develop a UX that resonates with users.
+Again, this is an iterative process that's driven by feedback.

+#### Apply the Principles of Great UX Design

+When developing the prototype's UX you should keep good UX principles in mind -- visual hierarchy (colour, size, placement etc.), Gestalt principle (close elements are related), and the principles of composition (spacing, contrast etc.).
+The goal is to achieve good usability (learnability, cognitive load etc.), and to invoke delight within the user (aesthetics etc.).
+The entire UX design can be divided between a set of responsibilities -- visual design, interaction design, information architecture (navigation), and the conceptual design (design metaphors).

+### 6. Test the MVP with Customers

+The process of iteratively building an MVP relies upon feedback from customers, so you must test it.
+A sample size of 5-8 pre-screened customers and a test script are all you need.
+The test script is a carefully chosen set of tasks and questions that can be followed by a moderator, or by the user in an unmoderated setting.
+User testing services are a good way to execute concurrent tests, but you lose a lot of qualitative observational data.
+They are also a good source of willing users.
+Typically you'd administer the test as a one-to-one, moderated interview -- particularly at an earlier stage of development.
+Interviews, as opposed to surveys, provide direction, through deep customer discovery, whereas unmoderated setting are rigid.

+## Iterate and Pivot

+Iterating quickly is the key, don't get bogged down by analysis paralysis, or try to fix every problem for each iteration -- move fast, get feedback.
+For each stage in the [PMF Pyramid][pmf-pyramid] you should employ the hypothesise-design-test-learn technique -- where "design" is a loose term that applies to producing some artefact.
+Keep in mind that the further up the [PMF Pyramid][pmf-pyramid] you go, the harder it is to go back and make changes -- so make sure your hypotheses for each stage is fully validated (tested), and you are confident that you can move on.

+Pivoting involves changing the hypotheses about your customer, which ultimately means cascading changes right up through the [PMF Pyramid][pmf-pyramid].
+If you are changing your hypotheses, you are changing your product, and you are essentially going after a different market.
+This is a decision best made early on.
+Don't be scared to pivot, in fact, embrace it if you can't reach PMF -- just try not to invest heavily in development before pivoting.
+Not reaching PMF would look like: customers not getting excited, or only part of your value proposition resonates with customers.
+As the saying goes: "skate where the puck is going to be".
+Pivot towards what customers need, but do it early.

 # Key Takeaways

 * Start with meeting a target market needs, not an idea/solution
+  * Focus on the problem space to begin with
 * Make/refine hypotheses based on data, then test is
+  * Each phase/level of the [PMF Pyramid][pmf-pyramid] should have hypotheses about the customer
   * Use a data driven approach to measure customer satisfaction
 * Iteratively model your customer with personas, express your hypotheses
 * Deeply understand the customer needs, and be very pragmatic.